 First, in verse 4, David says, "I sought the Lord, and he answered me; he delivered me from all my fears."
 A couple verses down he declares, "This poor man called, and the Lord heard him; he saved him out of all his troubles."
 Then, in verses 17 and 19, we read these words: "The righteous cry out, and the Lord hears them; he delivers them from all their troubles.
 The righteous person may have many troubles, but the Lord delivers him from them all; he protects all his bones, not one of them will be broken." (italics mine)

 If these promises don't settle a troubled heart, then I don't know what will.

 For myself who recently had been praying each evening with my mother while she was visiting, praying over a journal-page list of realities—fears and concerns and troubles of different sorts and varying degrees—for my family, extended family, and even families of a few dear friends, this psalm brought the needed trajectory shift from heavy burden bearer to that of hope herald.
-Right now as I sit in the quiet of the sunless early morning and absorb this psalm's words once more, it continues its work of keeping me shifted.
+Right now, as I sit in the quiet darkness of early morning and absorb this psalm's words once more, it continues its work of keeping me shifted.

 Oh, the transforming power of God's Word!
 How I need it every day in my life!

 For certain, the ALLs of the 34th Psalm are some powerful stuff.